Recoverin

-Recoverin is a 23 kilodalton (kDa) neuronal calcium-binding protein that is primarily detected in the photoreceptor cells of the eye.
+Recoverin is a protein which in humans is encoded by the gene RCVRN.
+It is a 23 kilodalton (kDa) neuronal calcium-binding protein that is primarily detected in the photoreceptor cells of the eye.
 It plays a key role in the inhibition of rhodopsin kinase, a molecule which regulates the phosphorylation of rhodopsin.
 A reduction in this inhibition helps regulate sensory adaptation in the retina, since the light-dependent channel closure in photoreceptors causes calcium levels to decrease, which relieves the inhibition of rhodopsin kinase by calcium-bound recoverin, leading to a more rapid inactivation of metarhodopsin II (activated form of rhodopsin).

 Structure

 Recoverin structure consists of four EF-hand motifs arranged in a compact array, which contrasts with the dumbbell shape of other calcium-binding proteins like calmodulin and troponin C.

 Recoverin undergoes a conformational change in a [Ca^{2+}]-dependent way.
 This protein is myristoylated at its amino-terminal.
 The myristoyl group is sequestered in a hydrophobic cavity of the protein in its Ca^{2+}-unbound form.
 Upon binding of recoverin to Ca^{2+}, the group is extruded and inserted into rod membranes, probably facilitating the interaction with membrane-bound GRK1.
 Specific amino acid residues become exposed to the surface of the recoverin molecule or relocate, possibly forming a site to inhibit GRK1 Solution structures of myristoylated recoverin with and without bound Ca^{2+} have been reported.